mozilla-services/tecken/docs/upload.rst

 from the inbox, unpacks it into memory, then iterates over the files within and uploads each and every one to S3.
 It might seen counter productive to first upload, then download it again but the message queue tasks run as completely separate processes so they can't share memory.
-And S2 is preferred instead of relying on disk.
+And S3 is preferred instead of relying on disk.

-The path of the files uploaded is exactly as the path in the ``.zip`` file.
+The path of the uploaded files exactly match their path in the ``.zip`` file.
 E.g. If you upload a zip file with a file within called ``symbol.pdb/B33F4A641F154EC4A87E31CCF30F95441/symbol.sym`` it will be put into S3 as ``{settings.UPLOAD_FILE_PREFIX}/symbol.pdb/B33F4A641F154EC4A87E31CCF30F95441/symbol.sym``.

 Once every file has been successfully uploaded, the message queue task